The King County Law Library will provide information service in support of the legal research need of the courts, the

 The Law Library staff will provide finding aids to the collection.
 The Law Library will publish a column in the Seattle – King County Bar Bulletin to keep the legal community informed about collection developments, services offered, and new programs and policies.
 The Law Library will seek to enhance the collection with materials designed for use by the layperson seeking legal information.

 The Law Library staff will respond to telephone and email inquiries regarding the Law Library’s holdings on a particular subject and will suggest alternative sources for materials not in the collection.
 Time permitting, the staff will respond to specific short answer requests.
 However, the staff will not read statutes, regulations, court rules, or extended passages from other sources over the phone.
 Patrons in the Law Library receive priority over telephone and email patrons.

 Because of the ethical and legal implications surrounding the unauthorized practice of the law, patrons must be advised that the Law Library staff may not engage in the following activities: perform legal research; answer a legal question; advise any patron on the status of the law on a particular issue; recommend that any patron contact a particular attorney; explain legal procedure, court rules or jurisdiction; or interpret the text of a statute, legal opinion, or administrative regulation.

-It is the policy of the King County Law Library, a public law library, to conform with the copyright requirements for libraries under title 17 section 108 of the United States Code and title 37 section 201.14 of the Code of Federal Regulations.
+It is the policy of the King County Law Library to conform with the copyright requirements for libraries under title 17 section 108 of the United States Code and title 37 section 201.14 of the Code of Federal Regulations.
 All Law Library staff will receive training to ensure compliance with these requirements.